 The Power Of Your Testimony

-So live in God’s light.
+Live in God’s light.
 Live according to His Word.
-Fight the culture with faithfulness and fidelity to your true Husband (Ephesians 5: 25-33), your chief Shepherd (1 Peter 5:4), your everlasting Father (Isaiah 9: 6) your Lord above all other lords, to your King of all kings (1 Timothy 6:15).
+Fight the culture with faithfulness and fidelity to your true Husband (Ephesians 5: 25-33), your chief Shepherd (1 Peter 5:4), your Lord above all other lords (1 Corinthians 8:6), your King over all kings (1 Timothy 6:15).

 Then the Lord God said, “It is not good that the man should be alone; I will make him a helper fit for him.”
 Now out of the ground the Lord God had formed every beast of the field and every bird of the heavens and brought them to the man to see what he would call them.
 And whatever the man called every living creature, that was its name.
 The man gave names to all livestock and to the birds of the heavens and to every beast of the field.
 But for Adam there was not found a helper fit for him.
 So the Lord God caused a deep sleep to fall upon the man, and while he slept took one of his ribs and closed up its place with flesh.
 And the rib that the Lord God had taken from the man he made into a woman and brought her to the man.
 Then the man said, “This at last is bone of my bones and flesh of my flesh; she shall be called Woman, because she was taken out of Man.”
 Therefore a man shall leave his father and his mother and hold fast to his wife, and they shall become one flesh.
 And the man and his wife were both naked and were not ashamed.